jyasskin/CBORbis/draft-ietf-cbor-7049bis.md

 Protocols using tag values 0 and 1 extend the generic data model ({{cbor-data-models}}) with data items representing points in time.

-Tag value 0 is for date/time strings that follow the standard format described in {{RFC3339}}, as refined by Section 3.3 of {{RFC4287}}.
+Tag value 0 contains a text string in the standard format described in
+{{RFC3339}}, as refined by Section 3.3 of {{RFC4287}}, representing
+the point in time described there.
+A nested item of another type or that doesn't match the {{RFC4287}} format is invalid.

-Tag value 1 is for numerical representation of seconds relative to 1970-01-01T00:00Z in UTC time.
+Tag value 1 contains a numerical value counting the number of seconds from 1970-01-01T00:00Z in UTC time to the represented point in time.
+The number can be negative (time before 1970-01-01T00:00Z) and, if a floating-point number, indicate fractional seconds.
 (For the non-negative values that the Portable Operating System Interface (POSIX) defines, the number of seconds is counted in the same way as for POSIX "seconds since the epoch" {{TIME_T}}.)
 The tagged item can be a positive or negative integer (major types 0 and 1), or a floating-point number (major type 7 with additional information 25, 26, or 27).
-Note that the number can be negative (time before 1970-01-01T00:00Z) and, if a floating-point number, indicate fractional seconds.
+Other contained types are invalid.

 ### Bignums {#bignums}